 On top of that, being able to purchase a device without added bloatware could put serious pressure on other manufacturers and carriers to follow suit.
 For the consumer, that would be a big win.
 For too long consumers have had to suffer through the added bloatware forced on devices by carriers, and bloatware takes up crucial internal storage space.

-Although the initial cost ($699.00 USD) of the device falls just short of the iPhone, because of the materials used and the specs, the Essential Phone could be the last mobile device you purchase for quite some time.
+The initial release of the Essential PH-1 saw a price of $699.00 USD.
+Soon after release, that price was dropped to $499.00 USD, making it fall well below that of the iPhone.
+Because of the materials used and the specs, the Essential Phone could be the last mobile device you purchase for quite some time.
 So, in the end, you will save money by not having to upgrade yearly or every other year, and fewer devices purchased equals a much more environmentally responsible market.

 - Job description: Android developer (Tech Pro Research)